arajsinha/SAP-Multitenancy/ex5/README.md

 ![Picture](./images/3.png)

 A dialog will open up.
 Click 'Enable Multitenancy' again.
-Keep in mind that enabling SaaS here is an irreversible change.
+Keep in mind that enabling Multitenancy here is an irreversible change.

 ![Picture](./images/4.png)